 5. Not getting enough sleep at a Festival!

-I get it – you have waited ages to get tickets to festivals like Glastonbury or Tomorrowland, and you want to experience as much as you can of them, however festivals are a marathon not a sprint.
-For two-day festivals, I can understand (and have) wandered back to my tent in the early hours of the morning, or finally gone to sleep when the sun started coming up.
-But, with some festivals being 3,5 or even 7 days long, like Sziget or Glastonbury for example, you need to make sure you get enough sleep to actually enjoy yourself whether it’s day 1 or 5!
+I get it – you have waited for ages to get tickets to festivals like Glastonbury or Tomorrowland, and you want to experience as much as you can of them.
+However, festivals are a marathon, not a sprint.
+For two-day festivals, I’ve wandered back to my tent in the early hours of the morning, or finally gone to sleep when the sun was rising.
+But with some festivals being 3-5 or even 7 days long, like Sziget or Glastonbury, you need to make sure you get enough sleep to actually enjoy yourself whether it’s day 1 or 5!

 6. Not researching the Festival lineup before I arrived!